-This review appears in The Washington Post’s 2018 Fall Dining Guide as No. 9 on a list of the year’s top 10 restaurants.
+This review appeared in The Washington Post’s 2018 Fall Dining Guide as No. 9 on a list of the year’s top 10 restaurants.

 Nothing about this youthful Cuban-Caribbean storefront from Alfredo Solis, owner of the nearby Mezcalero, says “cookie cutter.”
 Patrons are immediately seduced by the whimsical murals painted by local graffiti artist Ernesto Zelaya.
 Drinkers’ whistles get wet after the first sip of a true-tasting daiquiri.
 Even the bread basket, served with a spread of salt cod and cream cheese, makes a statement.
 When the best black bean soup in memory crosses my lips, I swivel around in my chair to see who’s in the open kitchen: Joseph Osorio, whose Colombian parentage and Cuban godmother’s recipes inform the cooking here in Columbia Heights.
 Slow-roasted pork swells with flavor, thanks to an overnight soak in bitter orange juice, beer and peppers.
 A seafood stew tastes as if the lobster, mussels and shrimp each had their own conscientious cook.
 Who cares if every dish isn’t grounded in authenticity?
 Spring rolls stuffed with Cubano sandwich filling, a novelty the chef created for his kids, have adults smiling, too.
 And did I mention that the piña colada comes in a pineapple half?